dcunited001/dcunited001.github.io/_posts/2017-09-21-speed-of-thought-illusion-of-separation.md

 significance of qualitative differences in information.
 When people generally decide this, in itself, changes their decision-making and information-filtering processes, it results a kind of phase change.

+- how do the demand-side information economics change when people simply consume energy and resources? how do the demand-side trends respond to nihilism?
+  - if, at this point, information derives its value from being useful to 7-10 billion individuals, what happens when this changes?
+  - is information that is valuable to people inherently more important than what is valuable to automated consumers of information?

 <a name="spectra-decoherence-in-the-noosphere" />